Triumph Of The Underdogs

 As 5000-1 outsiders for the title, Leicester City all but shattered the wall of elitism of the top clubs in the Premier League - a chasm that separated them from the rest of the..
 Shall we say.. “mortal” teams.
 Leicester had invaded that sacrosanct space, and made it theirs.
 A spot in history books is sure to follow!

 That spot is by no means a fluke; You don’t win the most competitive league in the world, whose outcome is decided over 38 intensely fought games, simply by chance.
 Claudio Ranieri’s side worked hard, grafted for each other, and stayed calm and positive when they were being sniggered at as punching high above their weight.
 They took the pedestals from underneath the Gods of English Football, and established their own identity, the Identity Of The Underdogs.

-With the Premier League finally returning last weekend, focus will yet again shift to the monumental Triumph Of The Underdogs last season experienced.
+With the Premier League finally returning this weekend, focus will yet again shift to the monumental Triumph Of The Underdogs last season experienced.
 The romance associated with David trumping Goliath will yet again be in the air, and the magic of last season will dazzle and enthrall!